FX Leaders

 For example: if you want to go long on EUR at USD 1.1024, a recommended stop order should be a little lower than the current price, say around USD 1.0985.

-How to set your Stop Loss:
+How to set your Stop Loss

-Equity Stop: Determine how much you are willing to risk out of our total amount, in percentage terms.
+Equity Stop: Determined how much we are willing to risk out of our total amount, in percentage terms.
 Assume you have $1,000 in your account when deciding to enter a trade.
 After thinking for a few seconds, you decide that you are willing to lose 3% of your total USD 1,000.
-This means that you can afford to lose up to USD 30.
+It means that you can afford to lose up to USD 30.
 You will set the Stop Loss below your buying price, in a way that will permit a maximum, potential loss of USD 30.

 That way you will be left with USD 970 in the event of a loss.
 At this point, the broker will automatically sell your pair and remove you from the trade.
 More aggressive traders set stop-loss orders around 5% distant from their purchase price.
 Solid traders are usually willing to risk around 1%-2% of their capital.

 In our opinion, it is the least skillful method!
-We believe that traders have to set a Stop Loss according to market conditions and not based on how much they are willing to risk.
+We believe that traders have to set a Stop Loss according to market conditions and not on how much they are willing to risk.

-Example: Let’s assume that you opened a USD 500 account, and you want to trade a USD 10,000 lot (a standard lot) with your money.
+Example: Let’s assume that you have opened a USD 500 account, and you want to trade a USD 10,000 lot (standard lot) with your money.
 You wish to put 4% of your capital at risk (USD 20).
 Each pip is worth USD 1 (we have already taught you that in standard lots, each pip is worth 1 currency unit).
 According to the equity method, you would set your stop loss 20 pips away from the resistance level (you plan to enter the trend when the price reaches the resistance level).
 You choose to trade the pair EUR/JPY.

-It is very important to know that when trading the majors, a 20 pips move might last just a few seconds.
-This means that even if you are right in your overall predictions on a future trend’s direction, you might not get to enjoy it because just before the price went up it slipped back and touched your Stop Loss.
+It is very important to know that when trading the majors, as in our example, a 20 pips move might last just a few seconds, very brief!
+It means that even if you are right with your overall predictions on a future trend’s direction, you might not get to enjoy it because just before the price went up it slipped back and touched your Stop Loss.
 That´s why you must place your stop at reasonable levels.
 If you can’t afford it because your account is not big enough, then you must use some money management techniques and probably reduce the leverage.

 Let’s see what a stop loss looks like on the chart: